ppt000/mqttgateway/docs/source/installation.rst

 The mapping data is an optional feature that allows to map some or every keyword in the MQTT vocabulary into the equivalent keyword in the interface.
-This mapping is a very simple one-to-one relationship between keywords of each characteristic, and its use is only to isolate the internal code from any changes in the MQTT vocabulary.
+This mapping is a very simple many-to-one relationship between MQTT and internal keywords for each characteristic, and its use is only to isolate the internal code from any changes in the MQTT vocabulary.

 For the **dummy** interface, the mapping data is provided by the text file ``dummy_map.json``.
-It's just there as an example, as, once again, the **dummy** interface really doesn't do anything, and it is disabledby default.
+It's just there as an example, and actually is disabled by default.
+To enable it, change the configuration file accordingly and test the mapping with the MQTT monitor app.
+If you send MQTT messages with MQTT keywords from the mapping file, you should see their *translation* in the logs.

 Note that the map file also contains the *root* of the MQTT messages and the topics that the interface should subscribe to.

-For more details on the mapping data, go to :doc:`Concepts <concepts>`.
+For more details on the mapping data, go to :doc:`Description <description>`.

 Deploying a gateway
 ===================